-When symptoms of anxiety become bigger than the experiences or events that triggered them, then you might have an anxiety disorder.
+When symptoms of anxiety like panic attacks become bigger than the experiences or life events that triggered them, then you might have an anxiety disorder.
 This is especially true if those symptoms of anxiety interfere with your life.
-Anxiety disorders can be debilitating, but you can manage them with help from a professional.
+Anxiety disorders can be debilitating in everyday situations, but you can manage them by seeking professional help.
 However, it really helps to recognize the symptoms so you know what to talk to your doctor about.
-Here are some of the most common symptoms you might experience if you have an anxiety disorder.
+Here are some of the most common symptoms in daily life you might experience if you have an anxiety disorder.

 Or perhaps you find yourself worrying over things even when there’s clear evidence that you don’t need to worry about them.
 Are you concerned with your child’s grades, even though their teacher told you they’re doing really well in class?
 Irrational worries like this one may also be a symptom of an anxiety disorder.

 Event-related worries are also a common symptom of anxiety, when the worry attached to the event is much stronger and more intense than the event that triggered it.
 The old expression is “making mountains our of molehills.”
 Do you keep worrying about a passing comment a worker made weeks ago?
 Did you complete a work project that received rave reviews, but you can’t help but wonder if your boss really thinks it’s as good as they say it is?
 If you find yourself constantly preoccupied with such things, especially when you’re trying to sleep or enjoy time with family, you may have crossed over into anxiety territory.